 A key challenge in blockchain is what mechanism to use for validating transactions.
-A simplifed description of the mechanics of a proof of work and a proof of stake blockchains are given below.
-Currently there is no clear consensus on which mechanism is optimal – so there is significant innovation occuring in developing new mechanisms.
+A simplifed description of the mechanics of proof of work and proof of stake blockchains are given below.
+Currently there is no clear consensus on which mechanism is optimal - so there is significant innovation occurring in developing new mechanisms.

 Proof of work

 Private and public keys ensure the security of each member.
 A private key can access an account and execute a transaction.
 A public key can view the transaction history of the blockchain.